About the NBRP

 1. Resource center program

-This program aims to establish core centers that will collect, preserve and provide bioresources that are unique to Japan and form the foundation of life sciences research.
-The program consists of two subprograms: the first aims to improve the quality and value of the bioresources, and second aims to develop new technologies, such as those that will enable the long-term preservation of bioresources.
+This program aims to establish core centers that will collect, preserve and provide bioresources that are unique to Japan and form the foundation of life science research.
+To promote the use of bioresources in future life science research, technology and data development are being advanced in an integrated manner.

 2. Information center program